ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 # ![MEN Stack Embedding Related Data - Skyrockit - Build the New Page](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to create a form for adding new job applications, understand how to route this form using RESTful conventions, and learn the principles of aligning form inputs with a data schema.
+**Learning objective:** By the end of this lesson, students will be able to create a form for adding new job applications, understand how to route this form using RESTful conventions and learn the principles of aligning form inputs with a data schema.

 At this stage, we have an index page, but no applications to display.
 Before we can add application data to our database, we need a form to collect this information from our user.